mercadopago/devsite-docs/guides/changelog/current-year.en.md

 > PRODUCT: PRESTASHOP

 We have released a new version of Prestashop 1.6 & 1.7.
-Our Mercado Pago Checkout now works through a modal: your customers can complete their purchase without leaving the site.
+Our Checkout Pro now works through a modal: your customers can complete their purchase without leaving the site.

 [Go to Prestashop 1.6 & 1.7 documentation](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/prestashop/introduction/)